 Why choose organic?

 So why choose our organic ecocare service instead of our standard service?
 Modern’s trained service professionals are happy to discuss the pros and cons of organic vs. synthetic with our customers.
 Some business customers have a corporate commitment to green alternatives and want to ensure that their pest control methods align with that commitment.
 Others are processors or retailers of organic produce and must follow government guidelines.
-Through an individualized IPM plan, Modern Pest Services ensures that they are in complete compliance with the most up-to-date government standards.
+Through an individualized IPM (Integrated Pest Management) plan, Modern Pest Services ensures that they are in complete compliance with the most up-to-date government standards.

 Sometimes organic pest control is the only allowable choice.
 Our customers who live in the seaside town of Ogunquit, Maine, are required by city ordinance to use only approved organic pesticides (with a few exceptions).
 Other towns in Maine may follow suit in the coming years (Massachusetts and New Hampshire do not allow such ordinances to be made at the city/town level).
 Modern Pest Services stays abreast of these regulations to ensure that its IPM plans for customers from affected towns are in accord with the law.

-If you think organic pest management might be the right approach for you, call Modern Pest Services to schedule a meeting.
+If you think organic pest management might be the right approach for you, contact Modern Pest Services to schedule a meeting.
 Our highly trained professionals are ready to discuss how our organic, low-impact, environmentally conscious methods can meet your pest management needs.